s3d-rs/s3d/README.md

 # Status

 🧪🧪❕ &nbsp; **Experimental** \
+🧪🧪❕ &nbsp; \
-🧪🧪❕ &nbsp; This project is still in it's early days, which means it's a great time to affect its direction, and it welcomes contributions and open discussions. \
+🧪🧪❕ &nbsp; This project is still in it's early days, which means it's a great time \
+🧪🧪❕ &nbsp; to affect its direction, and it welcomes contributions and open discussions. \
+🧪🧪❕ &nbsp; \
-🧪🧪❕ &nbsp; Keep in mind that all internal and external interfaces are considered unstable and might change without notice.
+🧪🧪❕ &nbsp; Keep in mind that all internal and external interfaces are considered unstable \
+🧪🧪❕ &nbsp; and might change without notice.

 # Getting Started